nMaroulis/sibyl/README.md

 TBA: AI-based strategy algorithm, LLM Assistant on Strategy planning.

 ### SPOT Trading - Broker Module 💰
 Create and place a SPOT order through the sibyl UI.
 This order will be first sent as a test order, and if it is validated it will be placed on your Exchange API.
 The Spot order is then saved in the TradingHistory DB, to retrieve its status and get analytics.

+### Price Movement Prediction using ML - Oracle Module 🔮
+Leverage custom TensorFlow Bi-Directional LSTMs, Gated Transformer Units (GTUs), and ARIMA models to forecast and asset's price and make informed trading decisions.
+- Oracle tab in the UI: choose an asset and call the Oracle to get the price prediction.

+TBA: AI-powered strategies that utilize the Oracle models.

+### Data Analysis & Visualization - Analyst Module 📈

+Sibyl offers powerful data analysis and visualization tools to support your trading decisions:

+- Line and Candle Plots with statistics (Bollinger Bands, RSI, EMA and more..)
+- Correlation Analysis
+- SHAP Feature Importance
+- Regression Analysis

+Visualize the data with custom plots and tables for clear insights.

+Track your profits and losses with detailed tables and plots, allowing you to measure the success of each trading order.

+### NLP Models - Reporter Module 🕵🏻‍
+Stay informed with the Natural Language Processing (NLP) tools:

+- Web scraping for the latest crypto news
+- Text summarization for quick news highlights
+- Sentiment analysis using advanced language models to gauge market mood
+- LLM-powered chatbot, to ask questions about the latest crypto news.

 ### Connect with Popular Exchanges - Technician Module 🛠️